Build community and canopy

 In most cases, once a neighborhood/non-profit/etc. receives TreesCharlotte trees, it is responsible for the trees’ long-term care.
 Trees need about 5 gallons of water/week, and during hot, dry months that will require intentional watering.
 Please keep this potential cost in mind when applying to our NeighborWoods program.
 TreesCharlotte can recommend a watering professional to provide you a quote.

-We suggest you and some of your neighbors attend one of our free community TreeStores, which we hold multiple times during the planting season.
+If your community needs less than 10 trees, we suggest you and some of your neighbors attend one of our free community TreeAdoptions, which we hold multiple times during the planting season.

 Are you looking for trees just for your yard?

 If you are interested in adding trees to only your property, we also encourage you to check out our Yard Tree options, which are intended for individual residents.

 Are you looking for trees for your street?

 If you are interested in adding trees along your city-owned street, we encourage you to submit a request to Charlotte’s Landscape Management Office.
 If your street is privately owned, you can proceed to apply for the NeighorWoods program.

 Once you apply, we will be in touch to talk more about the program and to schedule a meeting with your HOA board/organization’s leadership team.
 If all parties agree to move forward, we will then tour your community, draw up a planting plan, and create a planting list.
 To ensure your TreeDay is a success, we strongly suggest you use our NeighborWoods Toolkit.

 Email TreesCharlotte at .
 FAQs are listed below the application.

 Neighborhoods projects help communities by:

 Studies show that property values of homes with trees are 5% to 20% higher than similar properties without trees.
 Source: Arbor Day Foundation